marcoonroad/marcoonroad.github.io/_posts/2016-10-16-Lets-ship-Objects.md

 The most important thing to realize is that we can generalize these roles into visibility scopes (which are commonly enumerated as `public`, `private` and `protected`).
 Relationship roles generalized as visibility scopes are more flexible and extensible than the today's visibility scopes known in the Java/C++ world.
-Also, 'cause these roles are relative, they can be overloaded (but not overridden with some kind of super-sends that will break encapsulation) through subjective/contextual mechanisms.
+Also, 'cause these roles are relative, they can be overloaded (but not overridden with some kind of super-sends that would break encapsulation) through subjective/contextual mechanisms.

 For example, suppose that we want to restrict state mutation only to owner object, then we just define setters visible